+115.81 Medical and mental health screenings; history of sexual abuse

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

+Standard 115.81 Analysis

+The following evidence was analyzed in making compliance determinations:

+Documents :

+Wilkes CC Pre-Audit Questionnaire Responses

+2. Agency policy 3400, Chapter F, Offender Sexual Abuse and Sexual harassment Policy, pages 10-12, August 12, 2019

+3. NCDPS, Risk to Sexual Victimization and Abusiveness Screening Guide, pages 1-15, March 17, 2016

+4. NCDPS, Mental Health Screening Inventory, Offender Population Unified System (OPUS), page 1

+5. NCDPS, Screening for risk of Sexual Victimization and Abusiveness: PREA Standards 115.41 and 115.42 Guidelines Memo

+6. NCPDS, Diagnostic Policy Update Memo, pages 1-2, October 9, 2013

+Interviews:

+1. Facility Warden

+2. 1 Medical Staff

+3. 1 Mental Health Staff

+4. Offender Reporting Prior Sexual Victimization

+Site Review Observations:

-115.81 Medical and mental health screenings; history of sexual abuse Auditor Overall Determination: Meets Standard Auditor Discussion Standard 115.81 Analysis The following evidence was analyzed in making compliance determinations: Documents: Caldwell CC Pre-Audit Questionnaire Responses 2.
-Agency policy 3400, Chapter F, Offender Sexual Abuse and Sexual harassment Policy, pages 10-12, August 12, 2019 3.
-NCDPS, Risk to Sexual Victimization and Abusiveness Screening Guide, pages 1-15, March 17, 2016 4.
-NCDPS, Mental Health Screening Inventory, Offender Population Unified System (OPUS), page 1 5.
-NCDPS, Screening for risk of Sexual Victimization and Abusiveness: PREA Standards 115.41 and 115.42 Guidelines Memo 6.
-NCPDS, Diagnostic Policy Update Memo, pages 1-2, October 9, 2013 Interviews: 1.
-Facility Warden 2.
-1 Medical Staff 3.
-1 Mental Health Staff 4.
-Offender Reporting Prior Sexual Victimization Site Review Observations: Reviewed Offender files 2.
-Reviewed Record Logs Findings (By Provision): 115.81 (a-e) The auditor reviewed 15 randomly selected electronic medical files and reviewed the facility policy regarding Offenders experiencing prior victimization and abusiveness.
-Agency policy 3400, Offender Sexual Abuse and Sexual Harassment provides this information and verifies staff shall ensure that the Offender is offered a follow-up meeting with a mental health practitioner within 14 days of the intake screening process.
+1. Reviewed Offender files

+2. Reviewed Record Logs

+Findings (By Provision):

+115.81 (a-e) The auditor reviewed randomly selected electronic medical files and reviewed the facility policy regarding offenders experiencing prior victimization and abusiveness.
+Agency policy 3400, Offender Sexual Abuse and Sexual Harassment provides this information and verifies staff shall ensure that the offender is offered a follow-up meeting with a mental health practitioner within 14 days of the intake screening process.
 This was also confirmed during the interview with the Mental Health staff.
-Agency policy 3400 explains, If the screening pursuant to PREA standard 115.41 indicates that a prison Offender has experienced prior sexual victimization, whether it occurred in an institutional setting or in the community, staff shall ensure that the Offender is offered a follow up meeting with a medical or mental health practitioner within 14 days of the intake screening or sooner, if clinically indicated.
+Agency policy 3400 explains, If the screening pursuant to PREA standard 115.41 indicates that a prison offender has experienced prior sexual victimization, whether it occurred in an institutional setting or in the community, staff shall ensure that the offender is offered a follow up meeting with a medical or mental health practitioner within 14 days of the intake screening or sooner, if clinically indicated.
 This information is documented in the medical file upon review.

-Interviews with one Offender who disclosed sexual victimization during the auditor interview, and review of corresponding with mental health.
-The Offender advised this was conducted within a few days and the inspection of the medical file indicated 2 days.
+Interviews with one offender who disclosed sexual victimization during the auditor interview, and review of corresponding documentation is consistent with the policy requirement and adheres to this standard.
+The auditor interviewed an offender that reported prior sexual victimization during the risk screening and the offender confirmed being offered a follow up referral

+indicated 2 days.

-Agency policy 3400, page 10 explains the screening procedures for risk of victimization and abusiveness.
-"All offenders and documentation is consistent with the policy requirement and adheres to this standard.
-The auditor interviewed an Offender that reported prior sexual victimization during the risk screening and the Offender confirmed being offered a follow up referral safekeepers shall receive a mental health screening (MHSI), administered via the web-based OPUS intake system, within 72 hours after admission to Prisons.
+with mental health.
+The offender advised this was conducted within a few days and the inspection of the medical file safekeepers shall receive a mental health screening (MHSI), administered via the web-based OPUS intake system, within 72 hours after admission to prisons.
 Diagnostic Services staff shall conduct the screening to determine an offender's risk of being sexually abused by other offenders or their risk of being sexually abusive towards other offenders.
 The screening shall use an objective screening instrument."
-This policy explains all Offenders are assessed during an intake screening for their risk of being sexually abused by other Offenders or sexually abusive toward other Offenders.
-Offenders will also be screened upon transfer to another facility for their risk of being sexually abused or sexually abusive toward other Offenders.
-The Caldwell CC utilizes the Mental Health Screening Inventory to accomplish the risk screening process.
-This tool is utilized during the following procedures: the intake screening process, 20-30 days after receipt into the facility, whenever an Offender participates in an incident of sexual abuse, new information is provided within the Offender's history, and during the annual review.
+This policy explains all offenders are assessed during an intake screening for their risk of being sexually abused by other offenders or sexually abusive toward other offenders.
+Offenders will also be screened upon transfer to another facility for their risk of being sexually abused or sexually abusive toward other offenders.
+The Wilkes CC utilizes the Mental Health Screening Inventory to accomplish the risk screening process.
+This tool is utilized during the following procedures: the intake screening process, 20-30 days after receipt into the facility, whenever an offender participates in an incident of sexual abuse, new information is provided within the offender's history, and during the annual review.